refinery-labs/refinery/customer-docs/refinery/docs/transitions/index.md

 !!! note
 	You can also have multiple nodes chained together before ending in a `fan-in` transition (instead of just a `fan-out` to a `Code Block` node to a `fan-in`).
 However, if all of the `Code Blocks` do not `fan-in` properly the transition will fail.
 This can occur in situations such as a `Code Block` reaching its max execution time, for example.

+## `merge`

+The `merge` transition allows you to join two separate pipelines of execution.
+For example, if you spawn two `Code Blocks` using two `then` transitions, you can then use two `merge` transitions to merge the results of both into a single `Code Block`.

+!!! warning
+	The `merge` transition currently has a known issue with high-concurrency pipelines using the same execution ID.
+This can occur when a `merge` is done downstream from a `fan-out` or a `Queue Block`.
+It is recommended that the `merge` transition only be used in non-concurrent pipeline executions for now (this will be fixed in future Refinery updates).